FanzhenLiu/FanzhenLiu.github.io/index.md

 * 02/2022: Our Paper has been awarded [Most Influential IJCAI Papers](https://www.paperdigest.org/2022/02/most-influential-ijcai-papers-2022-02/) in 2020.
     - IJCAI-20: Deep Learning for Community Detection: Progress, Challenges and Opportunities (**Ranked 4th**)
 * 01/2022: Our paper **eRiskCom: An E-commerce Risky Community Detection Platform** is published by _The VLDB Journal_ ([here](https://doi.org/10.1007/s00778-021-00723-z)).
+* 11/2021: Invited to serve as PC menber for the IJCAI-ECAI 2022 Survey Track.